EuroPython/website/data/pages-content/social-event.md

 _We will also have **vegan** options._

-*Please note the CCD is a cashless venue and only except card/ contactless payments.*
+*Please note the CCD is a cashless venue and only accept card/ contactless payments.*
 ---
 <div style={{textAlign: "center"}}>
 <Note>Big THANK YOU to our... </Note>